plantpredict/python-sdk/docs/authentication_oauth2.rst

 API Authentication
 #######################

-PlantPredict uses the `Okta OpenID Connect & OAuth 2.0 API <https://developer.okta.com/docs/api/resources/oidc#token>`_ for administering and managing access tokens.
-If you are a first time user of the PlantPredict API, you need a set of client credentials (username, password, client ID, and client secret).
+PlantPredict uses the `Amazon Cognito & OAuth 2.0 API <https://docs.aws.amazon.com/cognito/latest/developerguide/what-is-amazon-cognito.html>`_ for administering and managing access tokens.
+If you are a first time user of the PlantPredict API, you need a set of client credentials (client ID, and client secret).

 Step 1: Generate/receive client credentials.
 ======================================================